Accelerating convolutional neural network by exploiting sparsity on GPUs: Combining convolution and pooling

 \section{Combining convolution and pooling}

 Traditionally, after the convolution results are transferred from GPU to CPU, the calculation of pooling layer is started.
 This will increase the cost of data transfer.
-In this section, we propose an optimization method which calculates convolution layer and pooling layer together without transferring intermediate results, which can effectively reduce the memory traffic and accelerate CNN.
+In this section, we propose an optimization method which not only exploits the sparsity of feature map but also calculates convolution and pooling together without transferring intermediate results.